mschuchard/puppet-check/README.md

 Please note that `rspec` does not support yaml output and therefore would still use the default 'progress' formatter even if `yaml` is specified as the format option to Puppet Check.

 The style checks from within `rake puppetcheck:file` are directly interfaced to `puppet-lint`, `rubocop`, and `reek`.
 This means that all arguments and options should be specified from within your `.puppet-lint.rc`, `.rubocop.yml`, and `*.reek`.
-The capability to pass style arguments and options from within the `Rakefile` task block will be considered for future versions.
+However, you can alternatively utilize the hashes listed above.

 #### puppetcheck:spec
 The spec tests will be executed against everything that matches the pattern `**/{classes, defines, facter, functions, hosts, puppet, unit, types}/**/*_spec.rb`.
 Any of these directories inside of a `fixtures` directory will be ignored.
 This means everything in the current path that appears to be a Puppet module spec test for your module (not dependencies) will be regarded as such and executed during this rake task.